Blomgreen/QueueBot/README.md

 Add the bot token to 'bot token.txt' (Just plaintext the first line)

 Step 4.
-Transfer all of your velocity files to the subfolder 'velocity'
+Transfer all of your velocity files, and place them next to the bot

 Step 5.
 Add the proper emote ID's to emojis.txt